Star Wars (film): Post-production

 Meanwhile, ILM was struggling to achieve unprecedented special effects.
 The company had spent half its budget on four shots that Lucas deemed unacceptable.
 With hundreds of shots remaining, ILM was forced to finish a year's work in six months.
 To inspire the visual effects team, Lucas spliced together clips of aerial dogfights from old war films.
 These kinetic segments helped the team understand his vision for scenes in Star Wars.
-The explosion of the Death Star was created by visual effects artist Bruce Logan and pyrotechnics expert Joe Viskocil.
-To simulate the effect of an explosion in the zero gravity environment of outer space, Logan pointed a high-speed camera upward at a series of miniature bombs created by Viskocil, which were composed of black powder, gasoline, titanium chips and napalm.
+The explosion of the Death Star was created by the visual effects artist Bruce Logan and the pyrotechnics expert Joe Viskocil.
+To simulate an explosion in outer space, Logan pointed a high-speed camera upward at a series of miniature bombs composed of black powder, gasoline, titanium chips and napalm.
 The camera was surrounded by a sheet of plywood, with a hole cut out for the lens and a sheet of glass covering it.
+(Note: Attributed to multiple references:)

 Sound designer Ben Burtt created a library of sounds that Lucas referred to as an "organic soundtrack".
 Blaster sounds were created by modifying the noise of a steel cable being struck while under tension.
 Lightsaber sound effects were a combination of the hum of movie projector motors and interference caused by a television set on a shieldless microphone.
-Burtt discovered the latter accidentally while searching for a buzzing, sparking sound to add to the projector-motor hum.
+Burtt discovered the interference sound accidentally while searching for a buzzing, sparking sound to add to the projector hum.
 For Chewbacca's speech, Burtt combined the sounds of four bears, a badger, a lion, a seal, and a walrus.
-Burtt achieved Vader's breathing noise by breathing through the mask of a scuba regulator; this process inspired the idea of Vader being a burn victim.
+He achieved Vader's breathing noise by breathing through the mask of a scuba regulator; this process inspired the idea of Vader being a burn victim.
 The film was mixed in a new six-track stereo layout developed by Dolby Laboratories called "baby boom" that consolidated vocals to the center channel, while the side channels were used to enhance deep bass effects.

 In February 1977, Lucas screened an early cut of the film for Fox executives, several director friends, and Roy Thomas and Howard Chaykin of Marvel Comics, who were preparing a Star Wars comic book.
 The cut had a different crawl from the finished version and used Prowse's voice for Vader.
 It also lacked most special effects; hand-drawn arrows took the place of blaster beams, and footage of World War II dogfights replaced space battles between TIE fighters and the Millennium Falcon.
-Several of Lucas's friends failed to understand the film, and their reactions disappointed Lucas.
-Marcia Lucas also admitted at her initial unhappiness with the film describing it as the "At Long Last Love of science fiction."
+Several of Lucas' friends failed to understand the film, and their reactions disappointed Lucas.
+Marcia Lucas also was unhappy with the early cut.
 Steven Spielberg enjoyed it, however, and believed the lack of enthusiasm from others was due to the absence of finished special effects.
-In contrast, Ladd and the other studio executives loved the film; production executive Gareth Wigan described the experience as the "most extraordinary day of [his] life."
-Lucas, who was accustomed to negative reactions from executives, found the experience shocking and rewarding.
+In contrast, Ladd and the other studio executives loved the film; production executive Gareth Wigan described the experience as the most extraordinary day of his life.
+Lucas, who was accustomed to negative reactions from studio leadership, found the enthusiasm of the Fox executives shocking and rewarding.